Grilling

-Grilling is a form of cooking that involves dry heat applied to the surface of food, commonly from above, below or from the side.
+Grilling is a form of cooking that involves heat applied to the surface of food, commonly from above, below or from the side.
 Grilling usually involves a significant amount of direct, radiant heat, and tends to be used for cooking meat and vegetables quickly.
 Food to be grilled is cooked on a grill (an open wire grid such as a gridiron with a heat source above or below), using a cast iron/frying pan, or a grill pan (similar to a frying pan, but with raised ridges to mimic the wires of an open grill).

 Heat transfer to the food when using a grill is primarily through thermal radiation.
 Heat transfer when using a grill pan or griddle is by direct conduction.
 In the United States, when the heat source for grilling comes from above, grilling is called broiling.
 In this case, the pan that holds the food is called a broiler pan, and heat transfer is through thermal radiation.

 Direct heat grilling can expose food to temperatures often in excess of 260 °C. Grilled meat acquires a distinctive roast aroma and flavor from a chemical process called the Maillard reaction.
 The Maillard reaction only occurs when foods reach temperatures in excess of 155 °C.

+Not all foods are suitable for grilling.
+Grilling is an inappropriate treatment for large, tough cuts of meat as this fast technique would not allow the meat to cook slowly and tenderise.
+When using the grilling method, food is usually placed on a heat-resistant wire rack.
+This allows the fat, excess oils or juices to drain away.

 Studies have shown that cooking beef, pork, poultry, and fish at high temperatures can lead to the formation of heterocyclic amines, benzopyrenes, and polycyclic aromatic hydrocarbons, which are carcinogens.

 Marination may reduce the formation of these compounds.
 Grilling is often presented as a healthy alternative to cooking with oils, although the fat and juices lost by grilling can contribute to drier food.